Michael Nuccitelli, Psy.D.

 iPredator Inc. makes a conscious effort to ensure all content posted is in compliance with the Digital Millennium Copyright Act (DMCA).
-We understand that, while we take appropriate measures to ensure that all posted content is compliant with the DMCA, cases that violate the DMCA may still occur.
-In the event that copyrighted material is posted without the express permission of the copyright holder, we shall remove said content upon the request of the copyright holder.
+We understand that, while we respond appropriately to ensure that all posted content is compliant with the DMCA, cases that violate the DMCA may still occur.
+If copyrighted material is posted without the express permission of the copyright holder, we shall remove said content upon the request of the copyright holder.

 A copyright holder or a person authorized to act on behalf of the copyright holder may request the removal of any infringing material by submitting a DMCA take down request.